-The home inspection is a visual analysis of the components of the home at the time of the investigation, a snapshot picture, if you will, of the house when we have completed the analysis.
+The home inspection is a visual analysis of the components of the home at the time of the investigation, which is a snapshot picture, if you will, of the house at the time of the inspection.

-What does getting home inspections mean to you?
+What does getting a home inspection mean to you?

-We have split the home inspection between Leeanne doing the interiors while Edward is doing the remaining systems.
-As we perform the review, we recommend that you follow and ask questions; if you do not understand, we give a verbal report on the things that are marginal or defective at the end of the field assessment.
-We stay until you fully understand our comments.
+Splitting the home inspection between Leeanne doing the interiors and Edward doing the remaining systems.
+Performing the inspection, we recommend that you follow and ask questions; if you do not understand what you are seeing.
+NHI gives a verbal report on the things that are marginal or defective at the end of the field assessment.
+We Stay until you fully understand our comments.

-By getting a home inspection on the property, you would like to purchase; you can get the peace of mind that your inspector has given you a snapshot of the home at the time of the evaluation.
+By getting a home inspection on the property, that you would like to purchase, you can get the peace of mind that your inspector has given you a snapshot of the home at the time of the evaluation.

 When you hire NHI to complete the inspection, you can rest assured that we have done a thorough job inspecting and explaining it to the best of our ability.

-When you hire NHI to complete your home Inspection review, you get our full attention, That is, We are not thinking about the next inquiry for that day, for we at New Horizons Inspections schedule one inspection a day, and that one is yours!
+When you hire NHI to complete your home Inspection, you get our full attention; that is, we are not thinking about the next inquiry for that day, for we at New Horizons Inspections schedule one inspection a day, and that one is yours!

-Here you can see Edward and Leeane at an inspection serving very happy clients.
+Here you can see Edward and Leeanne at an inspection serving very happy clients.

 What components of the home that are covered in our home inspection report are according to the standards of practice: